joshccrump/Tees-me/README-Actions.md

 ./tools/run-square-sync.sh
 ```

-This will write `_data/square_products.json`.
+This will write both `data/products.json` and `_data/square_products.json`.
 Commit and push to trigger Pages to rebuild.